skhome/gradle-database-plugin/readme.md

 This should create the following tasks:

+dropLocalDatabase
+	This task will execute all drop scripts.
+This should be used to clean the database schema from all schema objects.

 createLocalDatabase
 	This task will execute all create scripts.
 This should be used to populate the schema with